Biometric Identification: The Good and The Bad

 Take the above example of biometric smartphone identification.
 For the average person just trying to go about their day without having their phone and all the data within compromised, biometric identification is an excellent solution.
-So long as you’re not, say, a cheating husband with a phone that unlocks with a fingerprint who falls asleep next to his suspicious wife on a plane.
+So long as you’re not, for example, a cheating husband with a phone that unlocks with a fingerprint who falls asleep next to his suspicious wife on a plane.

 When this technology reaches ATMs and other day-to-day technology, it will still be an excellent solution for the average person.
 It’s more secure than passwords and other login information; it’s more convenient because there is nothing to be remembered or kept.
-Biological traits are stable and will not change even over the long-term.
+Biological traits are stable and will not change even over the long term.

 It’s unlikely that even the most ingenious hackers will find a way to brute-force biometric identification the way they can with passwords.
 For end-user technology, biometric identification seems to be the way to go, at least when it comes to random hacking attempts.